Lapstone, New South Wales: Lapstone Zig Zag

-The Glenbrook Tunnel
+Lapstone Tunnel

 A new route was opened on 18 December 1892 to avoid the Lapstone Zig Zag.
-After crossing the viaduct, the new line curved around to the west and went through a new tunnel, the Glenbrook Tunnel.
+After crossing the viaduct, the new line curved around to the west and went through a new tunnel, the Lapstone Tunnel.
 The tunnel emerged further west near the Great Western Highway with a total of 660 metres in length.
 The tunnel can still be seen from neighbouring bush tracks.
-The new tunnel was hailed as a major improvement, but problems with ventilation and water from the nearby creek lead to trains getting stuck.
-The Glenbrook Tunnel was finally closed and replaced 24 September 1913.
+The new tunnel was hailed as a major improvement, but problems with ventilation and water from the nearby creek led to trains getting stuck.
+The Lapstone Tunnel was finally closed and replaced on 24 September 1913.

-The abandoned Glenbrook Tunnel was used by the nearby RAAF base during World War II as storage for arms such as bombs and mustard gas.
+The abandoned Lapstone Tunnel was used by the nearby RAAF base during World War II as storage for arms such as bombs and mustard gas.
 The RAAF laid a concrete floor for better storage and access.
 It has also been used to grow mushrooms.

-The New Glenbrook Tunnel
+Glenbrook Tunnel

-In 1913, the present route was constructed to bypass the Glenbrook tunnel, going along the escarpment of Glenbrook Gorge and through a new tunnel at the spot known as The Bluff.
+In 1913, the present route was constructed to bypass the Lapstone tunnel, going along the escarpment of Glenbrook Gorge and through a new tunnel at the spot known as The Bluff.
 One of the features of this project was the construction of a temporary railway line that crossed Darks Common south of Explorers Road.
 The rail line has been removed but the cutting can still be seen, as well as the remains of the winding house base near the escarpment.
-This was known as the Spur-line and was in operation from 1911 until 1913, the line and cutting now forming a part of a nature walk through Darks Common.
-The new Glenbrook Tunnel, 282 metres in length, came into operation on 11 May 1913, and is still used today.
+This was known as the Spur-line and was in operation from 1911 to 1913, the line and cutting now forming a part of a nature walk through Darks Common.
+The Glenbrook Tunnel, 282 metres in length, came into operation on 11 May 1913 and is still used today.